kienngoxuan/Extract-vi-name-wav2vec2-toolkit/README.md

 ## 📝 Tips
 - Use `--hf_token` if model repo is private.
+- Use `--push_to_hub` and `--repo_id your_username/your_repo_id` to automatically push the fine-tuned model to Hugging Face Hub after training.
 - If running in Colab, call with `!python ...` (avoid kernel args).
 - For best results, install `noisereduce`, `pydub`, `librosa`, and `jiwer`.
 - If using the Trainer with W&B integration, make sure your **WANDB_API_KEY** is set in the environment before running training.
+- Before submitting code, run `ruff check .` and `pytest tests/ -v` to ensure code quality.

 ---